Stop Forcing Mail-Order Pharmacy as the Only Option of Coverage

 Mail-order pharmacies may appear to save money, but when my son ended up in the hospital after taking medications that could have been compromised by having lower potency, the cost of the rejection was thousands of dollars.
 If his liver would have fully failed, the cost of his liver transplant for just 5 days (he was in the hospital for 5 weeks) was over $1,000,000.
 The lax regulation and oversight may save money on prescription drug plans but may come at an increased cost to the health plan itself.
 Also, keep in mind the endless waste of medications that automatically are sent regardless of whether or not patients need them.

 Only allowing mail-order pharmacy for coverage is unethical and irresponsible.
-I share stories on my social media sites every day of patients who are suffering from lack of choice.
+I share stories on my social media sites every day of patients who are suffering from a lack of choice.

 We need your help to make mandatory mail-order an option, not a mandate.